EvernodeXRPL/evernode-sdk/README.md

 ### HotPocket developer kit

 To make it easy to get started and test HotPocket smart contracts on your local PC, you can use [HotPocket developer kit](hpdevkit/index.md).
+Follow the [tutorials](#tutorials) above to know how to use it.

 ## Evernode integration

-You need to interact with Evernode (via XRPL) to deploy your contracts on Evernode network.
+You need to interact with Evernode (via XRPL) to deploy your contracts on [Evernode network](https://dashboard.evernode.org).
 We will be introducing the necessary tools and libraries for that in the future.

+## Issues and feedback

+Please post any issues and feedback you have [here](issues).

+## Updates

+[Subscribe here](https://github.com/HotPocketDev/evernode-sdk/issues/4) to receive updates about Evernode SDK.